brettinternet/brettinternet.github.io/content/ai/_index.md

 ---
 type: post
 title: AI
-# publishDate: 2025-08-20
+# publishDate: 2025-08-11
-description: My approach to AI tooling
+description: My approach to AI-augmented development
 comments: true
 hide_image: true
 draft: true
 ---

+[My experience with AI](https://github.com/brettinternet/ai) has been that it augments my ability and it can automate tedium.
+However, for more sophisticated tasks related to programming, AI cannot replace a hard-working and fully engaged engineer.
+There is no replacement for consciousness.

-I think we could be at a moment like this:
+Some people might feel like we're at a moment like this:

 <!-- https://x.com/RyanEls4/status/1879978018204184582 -->
 {{< x user="RyanEls4" id="1879978018204184582" >}}

+And we could be.
 However, I don't think we're at a moment like this:

 <!-- https://x.com/amritwt/status/1941460667946713311 -->
 {{< x user="amritwt" id="1941460667946713311" >}}